mormond/aks-managed-app-testing/README.md

 # Managed Application - Azure Kubernetes Service (AKS) and Key Vault

-Based on the [Azure Kubernetes Service (AKS) quickstart](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.kubernetes/aks-vmss-systemassigned-identity#azure-kubernetes-service-aks) for the purposes of testing specific scenarios involving AKS and Azure Managed Applications.
+Based on the [Azure Kubernetes Service (AKS) quickstart](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.kubernetes/aks-vmss-systemassigned-identity#azure-kubernetes-service-aks) modified for the purposes of testing specific scenarios involving AKS and Azure Managed Applications.

 ## Overview

 The objective is to create an **Azure managed application** which will deploy (**via marketplace**) an AKS cluster with access to secrets stored in the publisher tenant.
-The cluster should also be capable of pulling *private* images from a container registry.
+The cluster should also be capable of pulling **private** images from a container registry.

 This template deploys a managed **Azure hosted Kubernetes cluster** via **Azure Kubernetes Service (AKS)** with **Virtual Machine Scale Sets** Agent Pool and **System-assigned managed identity**.
 It also deploys a **Key Vault** for storing secrets.